BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/README.md

   conformity checks, etc.

 **LOAD & VISUALIZATION:**
-  - In this phase Transformed data from gold layer gets loaded onto Azure Syanpse Analytics Data Warehouse available in corresponding work space to leverage the analytical performance.
+  - In this phase Transformed data from gold layer gets loaded onto Azure Syanpse Analytics Lakehouse as *Views* for further analysis.
-  - PowerBI a powerful visualization tool is connected to data warehouse in Azure Synapse.
-  Analytics data warehouse which was created earlier to directly query the data and to create responsive as well as interactive reports.
+  - PowerBI a powerful visualization tool can be connected Azure Synapse Analytics data warehouse which was created earlier to directly query the data and to create responsive as well as interactive reports.